-Panel training and evaluation.
-Panelists were trained during seven sessions, each lasting one hour with an additional session for review of standards and self-calibration.
-After terminology development, four color components (purple, red, brown, and saturation), three aroma attributes (red fruit, black fruit, and oxidized character), and two mouthfeel attributes (astringency and bitterness) were retained upon general consensus.
-Astringency was defined as the puckering or lack of lubrication sensation around the gums immediately after expectoration of the wine (Gawel et al. 2000).
-During the training and evaluation sessions, a 15 cm unstructured line scale was used, labeled with terms low and high at the 1 cm and 14 cm mark from the left side of the scale, respectively.
-Except for the purple, red, and brown color components, the standards were prepared at low, medium, and high levels (Table 1), representing anchors located at 1 cm, 7.5 cm, and 14 cm, respectively, from the left end of the unstructured scale.
-An example of each standard at the three intensity levels was initially presented to the panelists, but the final intensity of each attribute was modified upon panelist feedback (Table 1).
+128 Panel training and evaluation.
+Panelists were trained during seven sessions each lasting 129 one hour with an additional session for review of standards and self-calibration.
+After 130 terminology development, four color components (purple, red, brown, and saturation), three 131 aroma attributes (red fruit, black fruit, and oxidized character), and two mouthfeel attributes 132 (astringency and bitterness) were retained upon general consensus.
+Astringency was defined as 133 the puckering or lack of lubrication sensation around the gums immediately after expectoration 134 of the wine (Gawel et al. 2000).
+During the training and evaluation sessions, a 15 cm 135 unstructured line scale was used, labeled with terms low and high at the 1 cm and 14 cm mark 136 from the left side of the scale, respectively.
+Except for the purple, red and brown color 137 components, the standards were prepared at low, medium, and high levels (Table 1), representing 138 anchors located at 1 cm, 7.5 cm, and 14 cm, respectively, from the left end of the unstructured 139 scale.
+An example of each standard at the three intensity levels was initially presented to the 140 panelists, but the final intensity of each attribute was modified upon panelist feedback (Table 1).

-The experimental wines were evaluated during five formal evaluation sessions.
-Panelists tasted six or seven wines per evaluation session.
-Wines and their replicates were presented monadically and evaluated twice following a randomized Williams Latin Square block design for control of possible carryover effects, yielding a final count of 480 observations (16 wines \times 15 panelists \times 2 replicates) for each attribute.
-Panelists assessed the wines in individual booths $(20 \pm 2^{\circ}C)$, lighted with Lumichrome full spectrum lamps (6,500 K) in the WSU Sensory Laboratory.
-Aliquots of wine (30 mL) at room temperature were poured into wineglasses coded with three-digit random numbers and covered with aluminum lids to trap volatiles.
-To reduce buildup and carryover effects, bitterness was evaluated prior to astringency.
-Prior to astringency evaluation, panelists were instructed to chew one cracker, rinse with deionized water, and wait at least 4 min between samples, during which they assessed the color components of another sample.
-Results were collected on ballots and responses (in cm) were decoded manually.
-After the formal evaluation sessions, panel performance was monitored by assessing the correlation of each panelist with the panel mean and by their contribution to the panelist \times wine interaction for each attribute.
-Based on these analyses, it was decided to remove data from two panelists (final n = 15).
+141 The experimental wines were evaluated during five formal evaluation sessions.
+Panelists 142 tasted six or seven wines per evaluation session.
+Wines and their replicates were presented

+143 monadically and evaluated twice following a randomized William Latin Square block design for 144 control of possible carryover effects, yielding a final count of 480 observations (16 wines \times 15 145 panelists \times 2 replicates) for each attribute.
+Panelists assessed the wines in individual booths (20 ± 146 2°C), lighted with Lumichrome full spectrum lamps (6,500 K) in the WSU Sensory Laboratory.
+147 Aliquots of wine (30 mL) at room temperature were poured into wineglasses coded with three-148 digit random numbers and covered with aluminum lids to trap volatiles.
+To reduce buildup and 149 carryover effects, bitterness was evaluated prior to astringency.
+Prior to astringency evaluation, 150 panelists were instructed to chew one cracker, rinse with deionized water, and forced to wait at 151 least 4 min between samples during which they assessed the color components of another 152 sample.
+Results were collected on ballots with responses (in cm) decoded manually.
+After the 153 formal evaluation sessions, panelist performance was monitored by assessing the correlation of 154 the individual panelist with the panel mean and by their contribution to the panelist \times wine 155 interaction for each attribute.
+Based on these analyses, it was decided to remove data from two 156 panelists (final n = 15).